The 2015 Cycle is Now– OPEN

-For the past 28 years, the Prevent Cancer Foundation has been funding grants and fellowships.
+For almost 30 years, the Prevent Cancer Foundation has been funding grants and fellowships.
 The goal of the Prevent Cancer Foundation’s Research Program is to provide funding for innovative projects expected to lead to future funding from other peer-reviewed sources.

 - The relevance to cancer prevention must be convincingly addressed in the application.